jprasad2022/COT6930-002_A2_Prompt-Engg/MY-REPORT.md

 16. Prompt Template: This output is entirely off‑topic, presenting an analysis of environmental regulations in California rather than the surplus lines tax requirements across all 50 states.

-**PS**: While prompt techniques can enhance responses, as an insurance domain expert, I believe they fall short—likely because the LLM wasn't thoroughly trained on insurance-specific data.
+**PS**: While prompt techniques can enhance responses, as an insurance domain expert, I believe they fall short—likely because the LLM doesn't seem to be thoroughly trained on insurance-specific data.

 # Further research